sachin11p12/spring-boot-playground/README.md

 - Day 5: Learn about Annotations, Component and ComponentScan, HAnd On Example without Annotation.
 - Day 6: @Value annotation -  how do we inject any value into our properties that exist within the component.
 - Day 7: Transition from XML to Annotations in Spring Framework. @Configuration,  @ComponentScan, @Nullable, @Configuration, @Autowired, @Qualifier.
+- Day 8: Overview of SpringBoot, How SpringBoot is different from Spring.